rossphilipson/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 shortage.

 ======  ========================
-Name:   SL_ERROR_TPM_NUMBER_ALGS
+Name:   SL_ERROR_TPM_INVALID_ALGS
 Value:  0xc000801f
 ======  ========================

 Description:

-The TPM 2.0 event log reports an unsupported number of hashing algorithms.
+The TPM 2.0 event log reports either no hashing algorithms, invalid algorithm ID or an algorithm size larger than the max size recognized by the TPM support code.
-Secure launch currently only supports a maximum of two: SHA1 and SHA256.

 ======  ===========================
-Name:   SL_ERROR_TPM_UNKNOWN_DIGEST
+Name:   SL_ERROR_TPM_EVENT_COUNT
 Value:  0xc0008020
 ======  ===========================

 Description:

-The TPM 2.0 event log reports an unsupported hashing algorithm.
-Secure launch currently only supports two algorithms: SHA1 and SHA256.
+The TPM 2.0 event log contains an event with a digest count that is not equal to the algorithm count of the overall log.
+This is an invalid configuration that could indicate either a bug or a possible attack.

 ======  ==========================
 Name:   SL_ERROR_TPM_INVALID_EVENT